tylim88/FirelordJS/README.md

 2. Simplify type logic and remove dead code.

-3. Cache Firebase Tools in Github Action.
+3. Speed up the test like cache Firebase Tools in Github Action.

 4. Utilizing the latest Typescript feature, like [extends Constraints on infer Type Variables](https://devblogs.microsoft.com/typescript/announcing-typescript-4-7/#extends-constraints-on-infer-type-variables) to reduce code length.

-5. Improve tests, currently need more cursor and limit tests(simple test that I skipped).
+5. Cover more tests, currently need more cursor and limit tests.

 6. You can also work on the [documentation](https://github.com/tylim88/FirelordJSDoc).